As an Amazon Associate, I may earn from qualifying purchases at no extra cost to you.

 - Has a powerful 3 ⅘ hp, 1800W motor

 Also Consider: WantJoin Professional Commercial Blender With Shield Quiet Sound Enclosure 2200W Industries Strong and Quiet Professional-Grade Power, Self-Cleaning, Black (black)

-- 【Quiet soundproof 】 Wantjoin quiet and soundproof shield professional blender reduce noises and also no splatter and leaking while your...
+- 【Quiet and soundproof 】 Wantjoin quiet and soundproof shield professional blender reduce noises and also no splatter and leaking while...

 - 【Powerful blade and strong 2200W motor 】Wantjoin professional countertop blender use powerful blade and 2200W motor together with dual...

 - 【Beautiful design exquisite outlook 】Wantjoin industry strong power blender adopts exquisite outlook and a shield cover ,helpful to...

 Out of all the companies on our list, none of them are anywhere near as inexperienced as WantJoin which has less than a year of experience behind it.
 On the other hand, WantJoin specializes in kitchen appliances with a strong focus on blenders and performs better than most young companies in this regard.

 However, the WantJoin Quiet Blender is not one of the better performing models for our lists’ purposes as it is nowhere near as quiet as some of its competitors.
 Part of this comes from the fact that it relies exclusively on a sound dampening shield, but its powerful motor is also almost certainly part of the cause.